-Court decision affects the kinds of cases VCAT can decide
+Court decisions which affect the kinds of cases VCAT can hear

-The Court’s decision means that VCAT cannot decide some kinds of cases, including where:
+The court’s decisions mean that VCAT cannot decide some kinds of cases, including where:

 - the parties are residents of different Australian states, or

 - the Commonwealth of Australia is a party.

 It is important for the Victorian community that VCAT continues to resolve disputes in a timely, cost-effective and efficient way.
 VCAT will continue to assess the impact of these decisions on a case-by-case basis.

 The Court of Appeal handed down this decision on 20 October 2022.

 The Court’s decision means that VCAT cannot exercise federal jurisdiction in the resolution of a dispute.
 This is because VCAT is not what is described as a ‘Chapter III Court’ under the Australian Constitution.
 Chapter III Courts available to you in Victoria are the Supreme Court, County Court and Magistrates’ Court.

 VCAT cannot hear a case if a ‘federal matter’ genuinely arises in the case.
 This occurs where the decision VCAT needs to make to resolve the case requires us to either apply or interpret a federal law.